Dead Man's Hand Scleroderma geaster

 The fruiting bodies are large, roundish in shape, up to 5-6 inches in diameter, tan to tannish brown and breaking up into large scale-like patches upon expansion.
 They will spit into irregular starlike lobes or rays, usually with 4-6 rays.
 The peridium or rind is very thick and tan.
 The Gleba (interior or spore mass) is marbled purple-brown even when very young, becoming blackish-brown and dusty as the spores mature.

-This plant can be found throughout North Carolina, but more frequently in the Piedmont on exposed clay soil, especially road banks.
+This plant can be found throughout North Carolina, but more frequently in the Piedmont on exposed clay or sandy soil, especially road banks.
 It grows in a forest or natural area or landscape.
 Singly or often in groups of 3-4 fruiting bodies and frequently with 2 or 3 fruiting bodies fused on exposed clay or sandy soil, occasionally in lawns.

 - See this plant in the following landscape: